-- 116. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 117.
-At all relevant times, Defendants negligently provided Plaintiff, her healthcare providers, and the general medical community with false or incorrect information, or omitted or failed to disclose material information concerning Injectafer, including, but not limited to, misrepresentations regarding the safety and known risks of Injectafer. - 118.
-The information distributed by the Defendants to the public, the medical community, Plaintiff and her healthcare providers, including advertising campaigns, labeling materials, print advertisements, commercial media, was false and misleading and contained omissions and concealment of truth about the dangers of Injectafer. - and defraud the public and the medical community, including Plaintiff and Plaintiffs' health care providers; to falsely assure them of the quality of Injectafer and induce the public and medical community, including Plaintiff and her healthcare provider to request, recommend, purchase, and prescribe Injectafer.
+- 117. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 118.
+At all relevant times, Defendants negligently provided Plaintiff, her healthcare providers, and the general medical community with false or incorrect information, or omitted or failed to disclose material information concerning Injectafer, including, but not limited to, misrepresentations regarding the safety and known risks of Injectafer. - 119.
+The information distributed by the Defendants to the public, the medical community, Plaintiff and her healthcare providers, including advertising campaigns, labeling materials, print advertisements, commercial media, was false and misleading and contained omissions and concealment of truth about the dangers of Injectafer.